United Label - New Jersey’s Labeling Solution

 1990-Nutrition Labeling and Education Act

-requires all packaged foods to bear nutrition labeling and all health claims for foods to be consistent with terms defined by the Secretary of Health and Human Services.
-The law preempts state requirements about food standards, nutrition labeling, and health claims and, for the first time, authorizes some health claims for foods.
-The food ingredient panel, serving sizes, and terms such as “low fat” and “light” are standardized.*
+The Nutrition Labeling and Education Act required all packaged foods to bear nutrition labeling.
+In addition, the Nutrition Labeling and Education Act requires health claims for foods consistent with terms defined by the Secretary of Health and Human Services.
+The law preempts state requirements about food standards, nutrition labeling, and health claims.
+Also, for the first time, the Nutrition Labeling and Education Act authorizes some health claims for foods.
+The Nutrition Labeling and Education Act standardized the food ingredient panel and serving sizes.*

 all-kinds-of-labelsPresent

-While technology has evolved and made label making easier for many, there is still a need for businesses with label machines as not every label in the world can be made from your printer at home.
-At United Label, we have had a lot of experience with advancing technology and the ability to create labels.
+At United Label, we have had a lot of experience with advancing technology.
 Contact us and we will give you the business you need to manufacture more labels.

 Have a question about label manufacturing?
 Contact us today for a free estimate at (973) 589-6500.